rajiprem72/Sam-Marbles-and-Granites-Website/README.md

-# Sam Marbles & Tiles Website
+# Sam Marbles & Granites Website

-A modern, responsive and SEO-friendly business website developed for **Sam Marbles & Tiles**, Kolathur, Chennai.
+A modern, responsive and SEO-friendly business website developed for **Sam Marbles & Granites**, Kolathur, Chennai.

 This website has been created as a token of gratitude to **Dr. C. M. Victor Emmanuel**, whose timely help and support during a critical medical emergency saved my life.
 This project is my humble way of expressing my heartfelt thanks.